MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 8. Leave auto labeling **Off** and click **Next**.
 9. Click **Create**.

-With the *Highly Confidential* label, we'll add some additional controls.
+With the *Highly Confidential* label, we'll add automatic watermarking of documents with the label.

 To create a classification label (Highly confidential)
 1. Click **Create a label**.